News

 February is all about celebrating Black history, and throughout the month we'll be honoring influential African Americans whose stories you might not yet know.
 Some are pioneers in their field ...

 Rosa Parks is a name you probably already know well, when it comes to the Civil Rights Movement and the bus boycott in Alabama.
-But before Parks, there was Claudette Colvin, a 15-year-old girl that ...
+But before Parks, there was Claudette Colvin, a 15-year-old girl ...

 Some results have been hidden because they may be inaccessible to you